MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 ## Structure of a Q# program

-Before you start writing quantum programs, it's important to understand the structure and components of a Q# program.
+Before you start writing quantum programs, it's important to understand their structure and components.
 Consider the following Q# program that creates a superposition state:

 ```qsharp
 namespace Superposition {